AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 1. Stop bundle with version `5.12.260` and then delete it.
 1. Restart AEM.

-Define for which content paths or `sling:resourceTypes` the Universal Editor shall be opened.
+#### Define for which content paths or `sling:resourceTypes` the Universal Editor shall be opened. {#paths}

 1. Open the Configuration Manager.
    * `http://<host>:<port>/system/console/configMgr`
-1. Edit the **Apache Sling Servlet** in the list and click **Edit the configuration values**.
+1. Edit the **Universal Editor URL Service** in the list and click **Edit the configuration values**.
-1. Delete the `X-Frame-Options=SAMEORIGIN` value from the **Additional response headers** attribute.
+1. Define for which content paths or `sling:resourceTypes` the Universal Editor shall be opened.
+   * In the **Universal Editor Opening Mapping** field, provide the paths for which the Universal Editor is opened.
+   * In the **Sling:resourceTypes which shall be opened by Universal Editor** field, provide a list of resources which are opened directly by the Universal Editor.
 1. Click **Save**.
    * There is no need to restart AEM.